 Population – According to the 2011 census, Sandhurst’s population stood at 20,495.

 Transport – A short march from the M3, and an hour and 15 minutes (by car) from the centre of London, Sandhurst sits in a particularly leafy and picturesque part of Berkshire.
 Not far from Windsor Castle, thanks in part to the famous academy the town has excellent transport links, by train you can be in London’s West End in 42 minutes and Heathrow Airport in under half an hour.

 News – Local events and happenings are covered in the Bracknell News.

-New to Sandhurst?
-There are some great independent and local businesses to explore.
-To help you ‘go native’ here’s our rundown of the very best companies.
+There are some great independent and local businesses to explore – here’s our rundown of the best.